logangermain/logangermain.github.io/_pages/communications.md

 ---
 layout: single
-title: "Social Media Samples"
+title: "Marketing & Communications Samples"
-permalink: /socialmedia/
+permalink: /communications/
 ---

 I have several years of experience as a content creator and communications strategist for various types of organizations and companies.
-Below are my recent affiliations.
+Below are my current affiliations.

 1) I am currently the content creator on the Social Media Working Group for an international scientific society.